lswebdevelops/TypeScript-lesson01/README.md

 # lesson01

 Starting to use TypeScript
-learing how to use types, how to compile js and the difference between ts and js
+learning how to use types, how to compile js and the difference between ts and js

-to see lesson02 etc.. check the branches
+to see lesson02 etc.. check the branches (lesson02 > branch: lesson02)+